robbelbobel/CHIP-8-Emu/README.md

 It's not my goal to make this emulator as accurate as possible but any help would be appreciated!

 ## TO DO
-* Verify opcodes with test roms
+* Implement Audio
+* Fix Collisions